pflooky/data-caterer-docs/docs/guide/scenario/first-data-generation.md

 Our CSV file that we generate should adhere to a defined schema where we can also define data types.

-Trimming the connection details to work with the docker-compose Cassandra, we have a base Cassandra connection to define the table and schema required.
 Let's define each field along with their corresponding data type.
-You will notice that the `text` fields do not have a data type defined.
-This is because the default data type is `StringType` which corresponds to `text` in Cassandra.
+You will notice that the `string` fields do not have a data type defined.
+This is because the default data type is `StringType`.

 === "Java"